 Prizes include a £5,000 project grant, travel and accommodation expenses, and extensive coverage on BJP’s website

 Fracking is a divisive social, political and environmental subject.
 It has long been a major issue across the US; over 100,000 oil and gas wells have been drilled and fracked in the country since 2005.
-Despite the UK’s vast shale gas reserves, not a single well has been fracked since a ban on the process was lifted in 2013.
+The UK has large shale gas reserves, but not a single well has been fracked since a ban on the process was lifted in 2013.
 This year, however, has seen renewed efforts by the UK government to encourage the development of drill test sites throughout England.
-According to Greenpeace: “Exploratory drilling will be as easy as building a garden wall or conservatory.”
 Recently announced measures, including the introduction of a £1.6 m fund to speed up fracking applications over the next two years, have propelled the issue back into the spotlight.

 Energy for Change: Fractured Stories will give one photographer the opportunity to capture the untold stories surrounding fracking in the UK for an exclusive British Journal of Photography commission, supported by Ecotricity.
 The selected photographer will win a £5,000 project grant; travel and accommodation expenses will also be covered.
 The series will receive extensive coverage on BJP’s website, including three dedicated features.

-Photographically, the subject presents a challenge.
-Fracking takes place below ground, and the coveted end product – shale gas – is, itself, invisible.
-The process involves directing a high-pressure water mixture through a drilled well to split apart shale rock and release shale gas.
-Although the volume of gas that can be technically recovered is unknown, in 2013, David Cameron stated that if just 10 percent of the known reserves were extracted, this would provide the equivalent of the UK’s total gas needs for 51 years.
+Photographically, this subject presents a challenge.
+Fracking takes place below ground; the process involves pumping a mixture of water, sand and chemicals at high-pressure deep underground to break apart rock, and extract natural gas and oil.
+Although the volume of shale gas in the UK that can be technically recovered is unknown, in 2013, David Cameron stated that if just 10 percent of the known reserves were extracted, this would provide the equivalent of the country’s total gas needs for 51 years.

 The wider implications of the process are also veiled in secrecy.
 In 2014, the government published a heavily redacted document following a Greenpeace-led campaign investigating the impacts of fracking on areas affected by it.
 “Local opposition to fracking is simply being ignored – it’s the most unpopular energy source ever, but it’s being forced on people by the government,” explains Dale Vince, OBE, founder of Ecotricity.
 While the industry advocates fracking as a means of improving energy security, campaigners stress the myriad threats it poses to the environment, including water and air pollution.
 Today, its consequences remain a point of contention.